preparation and aftercare

 Between Appointments

-• Moisturize daily with a gentle, non-exfoliating lotion
+• Moisturize daily with a gentle, non-exfoliating lotion.
+We have an amazing body lotion and body oil available in-studio.

-• If you want your tan to last as long as possible, you may use a tan extender on days 3, 5, and 7
+• If you want your tan to last as long as possible, you may use a tan extender on days 3, 5, and 7.
+We carry tan extenders in-studio.

 • If you tan weekly, skip the extender and allow your color to fade naturally